Google invests in augmented reality tech startup Hello TeamSolar

-Hello TeamSolar has partnered with Google to create augmented reality (AR) technology focused on customized experiences in particular locations.
+Hello TeamSolar has partnered with Google to create augmented reality (AR) technology focused on customized experiences in specific locations.
 As part of the deal, Google has invested in Hello TeamSolar.

-The funding will be primarily be put towards developing a platform for branded custom AR experiences to be played in large-scale settings across multiple devices in real time.
+The funding will primarily go toward developing a platform for branded custom AR experiences to be played in large-scale settings across multiple devices in real time.
 The team will also be working with Google to create applications that support AR location-based services.
 The startup is creating a platform to deliver content via multiple devices with Google Cloud Anchors.

-Archie Prakash, who is on the faculty of USC Games, founded Hello TeamSolar, along with Nick Fortugno, creator of Diner Dash and CEO of Playmatics, and Linda Franke, a former lecturer of UDK Berlin.
+Archie Prakash, who is on the faculty of University of Southern California’s Interactive Games & Media department, founded Hello TeamSolar along with Nick Fortugno, creator of Diner Dash and CEO of Playmatics, and Linda Franke, a former lecturer at UDK Berlin (Berlin Arts University).

-Google will own roughly 5 percent of Hello TeamSolar, which has a post valuation of $10 million.
+Google will own roughly 5% of Hello TeamSolar, which has a post valuation of $10 million.

 Hello TeamSolar’s advisers include Samuel Roberts of USC Cinematic Arts and Maria Essig of Google.